 Also, Denard is one of 5 quarterbacks in NCAA history to record 5 consecutive 100-yard rushing games (the others are Ricky Dobbs of Navy in 2009, Joe Webb of Alabama-Birmingham in 2009, Brian Madden of Navy in 1999, and Beau Morgan of Air Force in 1995).
 No one has done it 6 times in a row.

-Michigan is averaging 500.9 yards per game in total offense, second-highest in Big Ten history?
-(First place belongs to Penn State's 1994 team, which averaged 512.7 yards per game.)
-If you take out the 72 extra yards Michigan gained in the three overtimes against Illinois, Michigan is averaging 495.0 yards per game, which would be fifth all-time.
+Did you know that Michigan is averaging 521.8 yards per game in total offense, higher than any other team in Big Ten history?
+(Second place belongs to Penn State's 1994 team, which averaged 512.7 yards per game.)
+Even if you take out the 72 extra yards Michigan gained in the three overtimes against Illinois, Michigan is averaging 514.7 yards per game.

 This year's team is on pace to demolish the old Michigan total offense record of 466.9, set in 1992, when Gary Moeller roamed the sidelines, barking orders to Elvis Grbac, Desmond Howard, and Tyrone Wheatley.